kalashnikxvxiii/Limited-Spectator/wiki/Configuration-Guide.md

 # Configuration Guide

-## ⚠️ Beta Version Only
+## ⚠️ Configuration System

+**Current Stable Version: v1.1.1**

-**This configuration system is only available in v1.1.0-beta.**
+This configuration system is available in v1.1.1 and can be customized in `config/limitedspectator-common.toml`.
+All settings support hot-reload via `/reload` command.

-- **Stable v1.0.2**: No configuration file.
-All settings are hardcoded.
+**Legacy v1.0.2**: No configuration file.
+Settings are hardcoded (75 blocks, level 0 permissions, doors/trapdoors/gates only).
-- **Beta v1.1.0**: Complete TOML configuration system documented on this page.

-If you're using **stable v1.0.2**, this page does not apply.
-Settings are fixed at:
-- Distance: 75 blocks
-- Permissions: Level 0 (all players)
-- Interactions: Doors, trapdoors, gates only
 - All other settings: Default values

 See [Version Comparison](Version-Comparison) to understand the differences.